 Inspired by his success, the Panamanians declared their own freedom.
 That meant that three out of the four territories of New Granada were now free.

 Simon Bolivar rode to the fourth, to Ecuador, and freed it too.
-With that, New Granada fell.
+With that, the Viceroyalty of New Granada fell.

 Now the viceroyalty of Peru falls

 But the Spaniards still had one powerful viceroyalty left in South America: the Viceroyalty of Peru.
 So Simon set off and freed it.

 Then, he rode farther south and battled the Spaniards for Bolivia, their very last stronghold.

 Bolivia had been part of the third viceroyalty.
 While Bolivar had been freeing the other two viceroyalties, Argentine general Jose de San Martin had brought down this one.
 All that was left of it was Bolivia.
 So Simon swept it and freed it.